Purdue-CS193/homework-0-LizGao/index.md

 ### favorite things about CS193:
 - Warm up activities
 - Everything is explained well
-- I like our class room though
+- I like our classroom though
 - `Boiler UP`

 ## Welcome to GitHub Pages